Arno1977/labs1/README.md

 # labs1
-this is the repo for the linux lab
+This is a repo created for the Cisco Lab KSO Q2